 Even if you decide to keep your laying hens until they die of old age, you will eventually have to dispose of a chicken.
 Maybe you’ll have a sick bird, an overaggressive rooster, a hen injured by a predator, or a chicken that eats eggs.
 Maybe that mixed batch of chicks will turn out to be half cockerels, and who needs six roosters for six hens?
 Trust me, the hens won’t thank you!

 The simplest way to kill a chicken—so I’m told as I’ve never done this and I’ve never seen it done—is to wring its neck.
 You have to be quick and forceful to avoid causing pain.
 We used the traditional chop: cutting the chicken’s throat.
 As far as I understand, these are the two main ways to kill a chicken.
-Shooting is also a possibility, but it’s noisy and probably also illegal in most places.
+Shooting is also a possibility, but it’s noisy and not necessarily painless and probably also illegal in most places.

 An axe and a block (a stump or upended round of firewood will do, as long as it’s stable) are probably the simplest method for people new to this age-old practice.
 There are a couple of ways to hypnotize or calm the chicken.
 One is to place the chicken breast-down on a flat surface while holding its legs.
 Wave a piece of chalk in front of the chicken’s beak until you have the bird’s attention, then draw a line straight out from the beak for 12 to 18 inches.
 The bird will focus on the line and not move or flap.